File Todos

 - Markdown files in

-todos/directory - Development/project tracking
+.context/systematic/todos/(legacy:todos/) - Development/project tracking across sessions and agents

 - Standalone markdown files with YAML frontmatter